ppy/osu-wiki/news/2023/2023-02-10-osumonthly-7.md

 ![](/wiki/shared/news/2023-02-10-osumonthly-7/bosphorus-banner.jpg)

-Hosted by [Zeus-](https://osu.ppy.sh/users/5464437) with the help and support of the [Boğaziçi University Gaming Club (BUOK)](https://buok.boun.edu.tr/), and sponsored by [Estanbul Esports and Gaming Center](https://www.estanbulgaming.com/?lang=en), [**Bosphorus Invitational**](https://osu.ppy.sh/community/forums/topics/1696844) is a 1v1 invite-only LAN tournament organised at Boğaziçi University South Campus, located right next to the Bosphorus Strait where the event derives its name from.
+Hosted by ::Zeus-::{ user-id=5464437 } with the help and support of the [Boğaziçi University Gaming Club (BUOK)](https://buok.boun.edu.tr/), and sponsored by [Estanbul Esports and Gaming Center](https://www.estanbulgaming.com/?lang=en), [**Bosphorus Invitational**](https://osu.ppy.sh/community/forums/topics/1696844) is a 1v1 invite-only LAN tournament organised at Boğaziçi University South Campus, located right next to the Bosphorus Strait where the event derives its name from.

 The tournament featured some of the best osu! players among Turkish rankings, who were invited to participate in a friendly 1v1 showdown throughout the day.
 Having taken place on 29th of January, the event featured approximately 70 attendees, all of whom hyped up to cheer for their favourite participant in the tournament and enjoy the engaging atmosphere.

-Congratulations to [Raikouhou](https://osu.ppy.sh/users/8007528) for winning the tournament, and thanks to the players for their participation!
+Congratulations to ::Raikouhou::{ user-id=8007528 } for winning the tournament, and thanks to the players for their participation!
 If you've missed out on the event, you may give the below video clip a glance to witness some of the fun moments recorded at the venue:

 <iframe width="100%" height="315" src="https://www.youtube.com/embed/Lunyl8O2ie8" frameborder="0" allowfullscreen></iframe>

-*Special thanks to [emptypudding](https://osu.ppy.sh/users/11003085) for the video clip.*
+*Special thanks to ::emptypudding::{ user-id=11003085 } for the video clip.*

 In case you wish to see how the matches went on, the livestream VOD can be found on the [BUOK Twitch channel](https://www.twitch.tv/videos/1722657266).